ArmynC/ArminC-CS2-Cvars/.github/README.md

 ##### View [cvarlist.log](https://github.com/ArmynC/ArminC-CS2-Cvars/blob/main/cvarlist.log), latest version (of this git).

 > [!IMPORTANT]
-> Be aware that the cvars value are not necessary the default ones!
-Some values could be outputed directly from my game settings.
+> The cvars value are not necessary the default ones.
+Some values could be outputed directly from personal game settings.

 ## Version

 ```
-1.39.5.0/2000143
+1.39.5.8/2000152
 ```

 ### History